JoBCB/circulo-meio/Syntax_Process.md

 _more notes on revisising the syntax:_

-* we aim at staying close to standard javascript;
+* we aim at staying close to standard javascript; agents should only exist where there is javascript.

 * each vocabulary action should suggest a set of elements that have situated names and meanings;

+* vocubulary can be renamed on the fly;

 * colouring array of the circle (used to be function edge_limits) can be made as an option;